Aknowles1/kubebot/README.md

 - Optional single PR comment with a summary and suggested patches for common issues (e.g., pin image tags, add resources, enable seccomp, etc.).

 ## Notes
-- Line numbers in annotations default to 1 due to YAML parsing without location metadata.
+- Annotations include real line and column numbers via a location-aware YAML parser.
 - The action computes changed files via `git diff origin/<base>...HEAD`; if that fails, it falls back to merge-base and, as a last resort, scans the repo.

 ## Development